 - (1) Proof of Age Identification (provide only one): A birth certificate, driver's license, government-issued identification, birth registration, passport, Mexican Consular Card, etc. - (2) Proof of Education (Provide only one): - (a) Copy of a standard high school diploma, or its equivalent, a transcript showing high school completion, or a certificate of attainment (only applicable for non-Title IV recipients); - (b) Copy of General Education Development (GED) Certificate; - (c) Secondary school completion credential from an acceptable accredited home school program.
-Homeschool students must provide documentation stating learning outcomes and high school completion equivalency; or - (d) An academic transcript of a student who successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree.
+Homeschool students must provide documentation stating learning outcomes and high school completion equivalency; or - (d) A copy of an academic transcript showing completion of an Associate's degree or higher by providing a copy of a college transcript showing college completion or a college degree (certificate).

-Please note, as per TDLR regulations, Class A Barber applicants are eligible for licensure with a seventh-grade education.
+Please note as per TDLR regulations, Class A Barber applicants are eligible for licensure with a seventh-grade education.

 An applicant who does not possess a high school diploma or equivalency must satisfactorily complete an ATB (Ability to Benefit) evaluation at 225 clock hours by meeting the TPCA's grade and attendance policy.
 Students who do not pass this evaluation will not be permitted to remain enrolled in their program.
 ATB students are not eligible for Title IV funding, as applicable.

-TPCA reserves the right to admit a limited number of secondary students who are not enrolled under a training agreement, if the applicant meets state requirements for admissions, obtains written permission from the secondary school in which they are enrolled, and complete a preenrollment evaluation.
+A limited number of secondary students who are not enrolled under a training agreement (no more than 10% of the number of students currently enrolled) may be admitted if the applicant meets the state requirements for admission, obtains permission in writing from the secondary school in which they are enrolled and successfully completes a preenrollment evaluation, as established by the institution.

-Foreign Diplomas or Transcripts must be translated and evaluated for U.S. equivalency by a recognized agency before submitting school application.
+Foreign Diplomas or Transcripts must be verified and evaluated by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma before submitting a school application.
 It is the student's responsibility to have a foreign diploma or transcript translated and evaluated as part of the admissions process.